 - Been submitted for an HTA to CDA-AMC and INESSS.

 - A submission to Project Orbis does not guarantee the pCPA will engage in ENP negotiations.
-There may be some instances where the pCPA, at its discretion, will initiate a standard negotiation.

 - Drug products eligible for consideration under ENP must have: